 Given the real time aspects described in clause 4.1/[IETF STREAM PAUSE] a gateway should ensure prompt handling of resume requests, i.e. a MG and optionally MGC should process and act upon any requests to resume a RTP stream in an expedited manner.

+Pause requests are time-dependent; however handling is not as stringent as resume requests.

 7.2 Message direction

-A gateway may initiate a local pause or resume an RTP stream, request a remote RTP sender to pause or resume an RTP stream or respond to a request from a remote RTP receiver to pause or resume and RTP stream.
+A gateway may initiate a local pause or resume of an RTP stream, request a remote RTP sender to pause or resume an RTP stream or respond to a request from a remote RTP receiver to pause or resume and RTP stream (see also Figure 1).